andremsouza/dip-project-business-card-recognition/README.md

 ## Final Report

- A demonstration of the project, its deailed explanation and results discussion can be seen in this [python notebook](https://github.com/andremsouza/dip-project-business-card-recognition/blob/dev/final_report.ipynb)
+ A demonstration of the project, its detailed explanation and results discussion can be seen in this [python notebook](https://github.com/andremsouza/dip-project-business-card-recognition/blob/dev/final_report.ipynb)

 ## Program Usage